nbudin/devise_openid_authenticatable/README.md

       <p><%= f.submit "Sign in" %></p>
     <% end -%>

-Finally, you'll need to add the following in your Rails configuration:
+Finally, you'll need to wire up Rack::OpenID in your Rails configuration.
+In Rails 3, you can do:

     config.middleware.insert_before(Warden::Manager, Rack::OpenID)

-which is the Rack middleware that actually does most of the heavy lifting here.
+In Rails 2.3, due to the way Devise gets loaded, you'll need to do this instead:

+    require 'warden/manager'
+    config.middleware.use "Warden::Manager"
+    config.middleware.insert_before "Warden::Manager", "Rack::OpenID"

 Automatically creating users
 ----------------------------